 First authors are required to register and present their poster in their assigned poster session.
-The first author must be present during the assigned Author Presents Time (staggered by even and odd numbered posters) and may elect to be there for the entire session.
+The first author must be present during the assigned Author Presents Time (staggered by even and odd numbered posters) but may elect to be there for the entire session.
 Unattended posters will be removed.
 If the first author is unable to attend the meeting, the abstract must be withdrawn.
 See Abstract Withdrawals for more information.

-You may post your materials on the board assigned to you at any time after the “Set-up Begins” time, but before the beginning of the assigned poster session.
-You must remove your poster promptly no later than the “Take-down Complete.”
+You may post your materials on the board assigned to you at any time after the “Set-up Begins” time but before the beginning of the assigned poster session.
+You must remove your poster promptly, no later than the “Take-down Complete” time.
 See the printed program for set-up and take-down times.
 Any posters left up after the “Take-down Complete” time may be discarded.

 Poster boards are 4′ (121.92 cm) tall x 8′ (243.84 cm) wide, however the actual usable board space is 42″ x 90″ (106.68 cm x 228.6 cm).
 Figures and type should be easily seen from a distance.
 Use clear graphics and large type to accomplish this.